 And to ‘sea’ how biology and art make a great team check out the episode of Scope TV (Australian children’s science education program) I filmed with Scopes FUN-tastic host Lee Constable showing – when you draw you remember more!
 Watch the episode here at: http://tenplay.com.au/channel-eleven/scope and via the video below of me drawing out the art and science of our oceans, literally!

-Below are some examples of how I use my Sketchnote your Science (in School and University) with students, teachers and researchers from across Australia and their FEEDBACK!!
+Below are some examples of how I use my Sketchnote your Science (in Schools and University’s) with students, teachers and researchers from across Australia and their FEEDBACK!!
 Can’t wait for you to ‘sea’ what science we will be sketchnoting next!!

 Exmouth District High School, Western Australia